What Your Fears Reveal About Your Personality

 A fear of the dark means you’re creative

 Don’t fret—your fear of the darkness isn’t completely irrational.
 According to Medical Daily, researchers believe that it stems from genetic encoding that hardwired us to avoid predators at night.
-Cognitively speaking, the abnormal and persistent dread of the dark is linked to the fear of the unknown.
+Cognitively speaking, the abnormal and persistent dread of the dark is linked to the fear of the unknown (similar to thalassophobia, the fear of deep water).
 First and foremost, darkness impairs our vision, which dampers our ability to understand and control our surroundings; darkness blinds one of our most important senses, leaving us with a lack of control and vulnerability.
 The mental demons that we store away in the daytime remain in our subconscious psyche, and all those deep-rooted worries begin to emerge into our awareness.
 Overall, those with nyctophobia spring creativity off what they see.
 You also have an overactive imagination; your brain automatically formulates an image when nothing is provided.
 Similarly, when the lights go out, your imagination kicks in and you produce a mental image to fill in the blanks—usually one that replicates something scary.
 If your fear is sparking overpowering anxiety every time you flip the switch, try filling your mind with positive images instead—and yes, that means staying away from those horror movies.
 Don’t miss this cheat sheet on 22 unusual fears you never knew existed.